 Copyright Trolling is a pernicious litigation strategy that has become popular with a certain sort of lawyer because it pays pretty well, and it pays the lawyer, not his client.
 The strategy uses and relies on the federal court system, but it’s not a legitimate use of the system, just like SWATting is not a legitimate use of the police.
 Here’s how trolling works:

 - Some unidentified Bad Person gets a copy of a movie.
 In theory, the Bad Person has copied a DVD or recorded a movie at the theater, but many movies that show up in trolling suits appear to come from alternate, insider sources.
-For example, some movies have showed up on the Internet before they were even released!
+Some movies have showed up on the Internet before they were even released!

 - The Bad Person posts the movie for “free” Internet download using BitTorrent, which is a program and computer protocol for distributing large files (such as movies) quickly and efficiently.